LQR471814/filesharing/README.md

 - You should have `node` installed
 - You should have `go` installed
 - You should have the `protoc` compiler installed
-- You should have the `protoc-gen-grpc-web` plugin installed from [here](https://github.com/grpc/grpc-web/releases)